 - Change the filters.
 HEPA filters in your home will rid the air you breathe of allergens, but they can’t work if they’re clogged with a years-worth of irritants.
 Pull them out once a month or so and replace them if they’re dirty.

 - Get in the habit of checking allergen levels.
 Websites like pollen.com or The Weather Channel will tell you what the pollen level is in your zip code.
 Don’t do yard work or exercise outside on days when the level is especially high.

 - Rid your home of mold and mites.
 It’s not just the outdoor allergens that can make you miserable—mold and dust mites inside your home can be just as bad.
 For the mold, check spots like bathrooms and basements for any visual sign and set up a dehumidifier in especially damp places.
 As for dust mites, you’ll have to examine your bedding.
-A mattress can have up to 10 million of them, so start using a mattress cover that blocks them.
-If you aren’t sure whether or not dust mites are an issue, you can find out by taking this quiz:
+A mattress can have millions of them, so start using a mattress cover that blocks them and wash bedding regularly in hot water.

 If you have a child who suffers from seasonal allergies, learn what you can do to help.
 And for other allergy-fighting tips, check out these blogs:

 - Freshen Up Your Bedding and Feel Instantly Better

 - April Showers Bring May Flowers…and Allergies!

 - Springtime Allergies: How to Avoid the “Pollen-Vortex”